JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

-Here was the excuse that I had made for her (when she forgot herself before Superintendent Seegrave, on the previous day) being made for her over again, by a man who couldn’t have had MY interest in making it–for he was a perfect stranger!
+Here was the excuse that I had made for her (when she forgot herself before Superintendent Seegrave, on the previous day) being made for her over again, by a man who couldn’t have had _My_ interest in making it–for he was a perfect stranger!
 A kind of cold shudder ran through me, which I couldn’t account for at the time.
 I know, now, that I must have got my first suspicion, at that moment, of a new light (and horrid light)